t-lji/fx-example/README.md

 ### Teams Toolkit

-This part shows our Teams Extension (Teams Toolkit) features, I may show almost all the features in the form of GIF graph and give tips:
+This part shows Teams Extension (Teams Toolkit) features, there are GIF pictures to display almost all the features giving tips:

 - **GETTING STARTED**: information about how to create an App by using a sample
 - **PROJECT**: includes Create New Project, Add Capabilities, Deploy to the Cloud and so on.
 You can create your own App and publish it on the Azure or Teams just in Visual Studio Code.

 ### Teams Dev

-This part shows how to use our Teams App ability step by step and [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/graph-explorer) in Teams, I may show some features in the form of GIF graph and give tips on [@microsoft/teams-js](https://docs.microsoft.com/en-us/javascript/api/@microsoft/teams-js/?view=msteams-client-js-latest) and [@microsoft/teamsfx](https://docs.microsoft.com/en-us/javascript/api/@microsoft/teamsfx/?view=msteams-client-js-latest) SDK:
+This part shows how to use Teams App ability step by step and [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/graph-explorer) in Teams, there are GIF pictures to display some features and giving tips on [@microsoft/teams-js](https://docs.microsoft.com/en-us/javascript/api/@microsoft/teams-js/?view=msteams-client-js-latest) and [@microsoft/teamsfx](https://docs.microsoft.com/en-us/javascript/api/@microsoft/teamsfx/?view=msteams-client-js-latest) SDK:

 - **Tab**: includes Deeplink/Mobile tab[optional]/Static Tab - [README](./tabs/README.md)
 - **Bot**: includes Adaptive Card - [README](./bot/README.md)